Tickmill Review

 Research

 Research overview: Tickmill produces daily articles on its Expert Blog that cover technical and fundamental analysis, along with video updates published on its YouTube channel.
-Tickmill’s third-party research tools consist of forex news headlines which stream from Investing.com, and Myfxbook powers the broker's economic calendar.
+Tickmill’s third-party research tools consist of forex news headlines which stream from Investing.com, and TradingView widgets power the broker's economic calendar, along with widgets from Acuity.
 Tickmill also delivers content across social media, such as its dedicated Facebook group and its Telegram channel.

 Market news and analysis: Tickmill does a fine job pairing solid market coverage with a good balance of research content.
 There are articles that focus on technical analysis, paired with offerings like the Weekly Live Markets & Trade Analysis series that analyze market fundamentals.
-Tickmill also offers archived webinars, technical and fundamental analysis videos, and news updates on its YouTube page – such as its daily Chart Hits series which are quick one-minute updates.
-Finally, Tickmill provides interactive sentiment data from the CME, and integrated widgets with sentiment data, along with the Signal Centre, for trading signals, powered by Acuity Trading.
+Tickmill also offers archived webinars, technical and fundamental analysis videos, and news updates on its YouTube page – such as its daily Chart Hits series which are quick one-minute updates, and Session with Charlie Burton, consisting of live market analysis.
+Finally, Tickmill offers CME-based interactive sentiment data, built-in sentiment widgets, and trading signals from the Signal Centre powered by Acuity Trading.

 Copy trading: Besides the native Signals market available in MetaTrader, Tickmill now only offers two platforms for social copy-trading that connect directly to your MetaTrader account, following the discontinuation of its ZuluTrade and Pelican Trading offer globally (except for grandfathered clients).
 There is Tickmill Social, the company's in-house copy trading solution which is only available in its Seychelles entity, and the AutoTrade feature of Myfxbook that is available to clients not registered under the firm's U.K. or EU branches.